ABZ-Aaron/Reddit-API-Pipeline/README.md

 ## Setup

 Follow below steps to setup pipeline.
+I've tried to explain steps where I can.
 Feel free to make improvements/changes.

 > **NOTE**: This was developed using an M1 Macbook Pro.
 If you're on Windows or Linux, you may need to amend certain components if issues are encountered.

 As AWS offer a free tier, this shouldn't cost you anything unless you amend the pipeline to extract large amounts of data, or keep infrastructure running for 2+ months.
+However, please check [AWS free tier](https://aws.amazon.com/free/?all-free-tier.sort-by=item.additionalFields.SortRank&all-free-tier.sort-order=asc&awsf.Free%20Tier%20Types=*all&awsf.Free%20Tier%20Categories=*all) limits, as this may change.

 First clone the repository into your home directory and follow the steps.